regolith-labs/ore-cli/README.md

   [55s] Completed    - Mined: 0.00142957542           Cost: -0.000005000        Session: 0.00142957542 ORE      0.000005000 SOL
 ```

 Congratulations, you have mined your first ORE.
+Large wallets start with humble rewards...

-The miner will keep looping until your wallet runs out of SOL.
+The miner will keep looping indefinitely until your wallet runs out of SOL.
 After each pass, any SOL mined is added to you staked ORE which will increase your
 earnings from subsequent mining passes.

+If you have run out of SOL, the miner will pause for 1 minute then check again to see if you have deposited more SOL.
+If you have, the miner will start
+mining again or keep waiting.

 The difficulty of the hash your miner has resolved will determine how much ORE is rewarded to all miners that submit a hash at that difficulty level.
 You will receive your share of the total for that difficulty.
 A higher difficulty level solved will get you a higher amount of ORE rewarded.
 The amount you receive is variable each time so you will not usually get the same amount each time you solve the same difficulty level.
 There is a
 highly complex algorithm that calculates this but you will need an enormous brain to understand how it is computed and if you think it is wrong then
-tough luck as that is what you are getting whether you like it or not.
+tough luck as that is what you are getting rewarded whether you like it or not.

-The miner will keep track of your Session Total for ORE mined and SOL spent.
+The miner will keep track of your Session Totals for ORE mined and SOL spent.

 At regular intervals, you will get a summary of how many hashes this miner has mined at each difficulty level.
 This will indicate how powerful the
 hardware you are using to mine is.
 Comparing this between different computers may lead you to mine on your fastest or your most efficient.
 Note that